unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 - "What is a convolutional layer?"
 - "How can we avoid overfitting?"
 objectives:
-- "Understand why convolutional and pooling keras.layers are useful for image data"
+- "Understand why convolutional and pooling layers are useful for image data"
 - "Use normalization as preparation step for deep learning"
 - "Implement a convolutional neural network on an image dataset"
 - "Plot and interpret the training process"